 Blue River (589 km)

 Sitting just to the right of Wells Gray Provincial Park is this little jewel of a town.
 Located at the confluence of the Blue and North Thompson rivers, Blue River is home to the planet’s only inland temperate rain-forest.
+This little place is a true gem on a trip from Vancouver to Banff National Park.

 The one experience I highly recommend in Blue River is the River Safari Eco Tour.
 Using specially designed boats, you’ll explore kilometres of the spectacular Grizzly Bear Valley.
 With great guides and unparalleled scenery, you’re sure to have an amazing experience.
 Choose between 1 or 1.5 hour river adventures or 1.5 hour jeep safaris.
 I’ve tried both and couldn’t pick which one I liked best!
 During the river safari you’ll be able to view wildlife on the shoreline and get into places otherwise not accessible on foot.
 The jeep safari takes you in the heart of the rain-forest habitat of bears which I personally found very exciting.
 Moose are commonly seen as well as eagles.